AdaGold/task-list-front-end/project-docs/wave-03.md

 **Learn Topics: Lifting State Up required for this wave**

 In Wave 03 we will update the Task List Front End to store state in the `App`.
+For this wave you should make sure that that you are on the `main` branch.

 Lifting up state will set us up to connect our front end to our back end API.